NachoColl/blockchain-web-services/docs/index.md

 The 1st generation (aka Bitcoin) delivered the required trust for _financial_ transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a 3rd generation set of initiatives is already pushing hard to support scalability and mature growth.

-But we believe **blockchain should transform the entire society** and while cryptos have raise worldwide attention, the real win will come from global trust founded on decentralized models and transparency: **blockchain beyond cryptos**.
+But we believe **blockchain should transform the entire society** and while cryptos have raise worldwide attention, the real win must come from global trust founded on decentralized models and transparency: **blockchain beyond cryptos**.

 ## Blockchain Web Services